 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you may have or have if you have a blockage in your stomach or intestines.
+- tell your doctor if you may have or have a blockage in your stomach or intestines.
 Your doctor will probably tell you not to take plecanatide.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking plecanatide, call your doctor.